fadam/BigSkyEarth_Clustering/README.md

 # BigSkyEarth_Clustering
-For the BigSkyEarth training school, clustering task
+For the BigSkyEarth training school, clustering task.